Coping With Seasonal Affective Disorder During COVID-19

 November 13, 2020

 With the end of daylight saving time, daylight arrives earlier in the morning while darkness falls earlier in the day.
 For many people, this stretch of shortened days, extended nights and colder weather triggers a condition called seasonal affective disorder, or SAD.
-Combined with all the uncertainty connected to the state of the economy and the COVID-19 pandemic, SAD season could be more difficult than usual this year.
+Combined with all the uncertainty connected to the state of the economy and the COVID-19 pandemic, seasonal affective disorder season could be more difficult than usual this year.
 As such, people with the disorder should take extra proactive steps in their self-care this year, since pandemic conditions may increase the severity of their symptoms.

 What Is SAD?